abhi-test-org/gatsby-starter-default/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Gatsby CLI to create a new site, specifyi
     ```shatsby site using the default starter
     gatsby new my-default-starter https://github.com/gatsbyjs/gatsby-starter-default
     ```